thehubbard/esa-pyxel/docs/source/references/model_groups/charge_measurement_models.rst

       arguments:
         std_deviation: 1.0

-.. note:: This model is specific to the CCD detector.
+.. note:: This model is specific to the :term:`CCD` detector.

 .. autofunction:: output_node_noise